 How Can You Control Your Data?

-1).
-When you submit information via Our Site, you won’t be given options to restrict Our use of your data, however, if you wish to restrict the usage of the data , please contact at the appointed data protection officer (DPO).
-We aim to give you strong controls on Our use of your data
+When you submit information via Our Sites, you won&t be given options to restrict our use of your data, however, if you wish to restrict the usage of the data please contact the appointed data protection officer (DPO).

-1).
-You may access certain areas of Our Site without providing any data at all.
-However, to use all the features and functions available on Our Site you may be required to submit or allow for the collection of certain data.
+You may access certain areas of Our Sites without providing any data at all.
+However, to use all the features and functions available on Our Sites you may be required to submit or allow for the collection of certain data.

-2).
-You may withdraw your consent for Us to use your personal data at any time by contacting Us, and We will delete Your data from Our systems.
-However, you acknowledge this may limit Our ability to provide the best possible services to you and some of the data will not be able to be deleted if there is any contradiction with the requirements of legislation, a court order, or a governmental authority.
+You may withdraw your consent for us to use your personal data at any time by contacting us, and we will delete Your data from our systems.
+However, you acknowledge that this may limit our ability to provide the best possible services to you and some of the data will not be able to be deleted if there is any contradiction with the requirements of legislation, a court order, or a governmental authority.

 How Can You Access Your Data?

-You have the legal right to ask for a copy of any of your personal data held by Us (where such data is held).
-Please contact Us for more details at dpo(at)iglu(dot)net , or using the contact details above.
+You have the legal right to ask for a copy of any of your personal data held by us (where such data is held).
+Please contact the appointed data protection officer (DPO).